maxcodefaster/offline-first/README.md

 - Capacitor as native app wrapper

 ## Installation
+Requirements: Installed Ionic Cli, NodeJS, Nodemon and CouchDB locally.
+Disable the cors policy in couchdb and register an admin (credentials can be edited in the .env file, have a look at the env.config.json in the server/config folder).

 Install the client dependencies by `cd client` and running `npm install`.
 To install server dependencies you have to include the `--no-optional` flag to the npm install command.
 Start the client framework by running `ionic serve`, the server can be started by running `nodemon server.js`.
-Note: You should install the ionic cli & nodemon globally.